pix303/tools-config-linux/README.md

 Tools used in linux distro in wsl2 managed by [Mise En Place](https://mise.jdx.dev)

-For install LSPs for html, js, ts, css, json don't use Mise En Place but pnpm with this package `pnpm i -g vscode-langservers-extracted`

-The packages managed by pnpm are:
+For install LSPs for html, js, ts, css, json or other js stuff don't use Mise En Place but `pnpm i -g` The packages managed by pnpm are:
 - tailwindcss-language-server 0.0.1
 - typescript-language-server 5.1.2